karma-runner/karma-runner.github.com/src/content/0.6.0/config/01-configuration-file.md

 For an example configuration, see [test/client/testacular.conf.js] which contains most of the options.

-This document contain list of all available options as well as their command line equivalents.
+This document contains a list of all available options as well as their command line equivalents.

 ## autoWatch